slipros/roamer/README.md

 ### How does roamer perform with high-load applications?

 Roamer is designed with performance in mind, using efficient reflection techniques and caching where possible.
-The experimental fast struct field parser feature can further reduce memory allocations.
 For high-load applications, consider:

 1. Using request structs that only include fields needed for specific endpoints
-2. Enabling the experimental fast struct field parser
+2. Benchmarking your specific use case to identify bottlenecks
-3. Benchmarking your specific use case to identify bottlenecks
+3. Profiling memory usage and allocations in your specific context

 ### Can I use roamer with OpenAPI/Swagger specifications?